Aggravated Robbery with Wounding

 - If the above claims can be established and proven and wish to plead guilty to the allegations made against you, the case will proceed to sentencing in which one of the above penalties will be enforced.
 While the offence attracts a maximum gaol term of 25 years and statistics demonstrate this is likely, a guilty plea could result in a reduced sentence if the Court sees fit.
 Alternatively, the Court may also reward a guilty plea with other less significant penalties as mentioned above.

-If you, or somebody you know as been charged with aggravated robbery result in wounding, contact our team of expert criminal defence lawyers for a FREE first consultation and appropriate advice relating the specific penalties that may be enforced.
+If you, or somebody you know as been charged with aggravated robbery result in wounding, contact our team of expert criminal defence lawyers for a consultation and appropriate advice relating the specific penalties that may be enforced.

 Should you plead not guilty to the charges of aggravated robbery resulting in wounding, the matter will proceed to trial in which the prosecution will have to establish and prove beyond a reasonable doubt that the offence was committed as per section 96 of the Crimes Act 1900 (NSW).
 It is up to the prosecution team to provide evidence that you intended and successfully took to property from a victim by circumstances of aggravation which also resulted in grievous bodily harm of the victim.